J1 Two-Year Home Residence Requirement

 - Exceptional Hardship to a US Citizen or Permanent Resident Spouse or Child if the alien returns home: If the exchange visitor can demonstrate that his or her departure from the United States would cause extreme hardship to his or her United States citizen or lawful permanent resident spouse or child, he or she may apply for a waiver.
 (Please note that mere separation from family is not considered to be sufficient to establish exceptional hardship.)

 - Physicians working in "Underserved Areas": Physicians who are subject to the "Two-Year Rule" may qualify for waivers based on employment in medically-underserved areas.
 The rules for this kind of waiver are complicated.
 For further information, consult an immigration attorney.

 Please visit the Department of State's website which provides a great wealth of information on waiver policies and procedures.
 You will also find information on waiver procedures, advisory pinions, and the Skills List.

 ISSO Recommendation for Cornell J1 Exchange Visitors

-If you are an J1 exchange visitor at Cornell University and plan to file for a waiver of the "Two-Year Rule," via the "no objection" route, it is strongly recommended that you make an appointment at the ISSO to discuss timing issues involved in the application.
-Once an individual reaches a certain stage in the waiver process, no further extensions of J1 status may be made, therefore, discussing timing before initiating a waiver request can be a critical component of any waiver application.
+If you are an J1 exchange visitor at Cornell University and plan to file for a waiver of the "Two-Year Rule," via the "no objection" route, it is strongly recommended that you have an post-waiver immigration plan in place (e.g. will your hiring unit support an H1B petition for you?).
+Once the US Department of State has approved the waiver request no further extensions of J1 status may be made, therefore, carefully consider the timing of your application before initiating a waiver request.